 over a woman’s lifetime.
 Ovarian volume can be measured via ultrasound.

 - Low Anti-Mullerian Hormone (AMH).
 AMH can be measured via a bloodtest.

 - Clomiphene-Citrate Challenge Test (CCCT aka Clomid Challenge Test).
 The CCCT measures how well the ovaries respond to Clomiphene-Citrate – a stimulating medication.

 High FSH does not preclude pregnancy.
 High FSH indicates that a woman is likely to be a poor responder to fertility medications.
 It does not necessarily mean that there aren’t any high quality eggs remaining and that pregnancy is impossible.
-It MAY mean that it will take a long time for her to become pregnant and that IUI/IVF may or may not increase her chances of pregnancy.
+It MAY mean that it will take a long time for her to become pregnant and that IUI/IVF may or may not increase her chances of pregnancy, depending on the protocols used.
 If a young woman has prematurely high FSH, this woman MAY or MAY NOT suffer from premature ovarian failure or premature menopause.

 High FSH can be caused by other factors besides DOR.
 Your RE should rule out other potential causes for high FSH before diagnosing you with DOR.
 Other causes are unusual but should be investigated nonetheless.
 FSH can rise due to autoimmune disorders, adrenal gland impairment, hereditary dizygotic twinning, discontinuing the use of oral contraceptives (FSH can rise temporarily after extended use of contraceptives), lactation, unilateral ovariectomy, recovery from hypothalmic amenorrhea and excessive smoking.